abustamam/frontend-nanodegree-mobile-portfolio/README.md

 This change can be viewed from lines 444 to 454.

+## Explanation of gulp tasks

+deploy -- deploys to gh-pages branch htmlhint -- 'lints' html csslint -- 'lints' CSS jshint -- 'lints' JS htmlmin -- minifies HTML (strip whitespace, remove comments, etc) cssmin -- minifies CSS uglify -- uglifies JS psi -- calculates mobile and desktop PSI imagemin -- minifies images rename -- module used to add .min suffix notify -- module used for command line notifications cache -- stores image data in cache to speed up additional image minification del -- deletes build folder to start fresh critical -- module used to inline critical CSS into index.html (I did this manually for other pages as I did not want to spend time learning how to do this with multiple pages) jpegoptim -- jpeg optimizer pngcrush -- png optimizer

+I wrote my own gulp tasks as well, which are described in the gulpfile.

 ## Acknowledgements

 Due to the nature of optimization, files needed to be minified.
 Editing a page then having to minify it each time I edited it really sucked, so I opted to learn how to automate mundane tasks.